Skip to main content

 - Mobile Device: Select for connections to mobile devices and emulators which are connected to the system hosting Eggplant Functional.

-- Single System: (Windows only) Select to connect to the same machine where you are running EPF, using it both to host EPF and a as a SUT.
-See Single Machine Testing for more information about this of SUT connection.
+- Single System: (Windows only) Select to connect to the same machine where you are running EPF, using it both to host EPF and as a SUT.
+See Single Machine Testing for more information about this type of SUT connection.

 Color DepthThe depth of color with which the Viewer window draws a SUT.
 To read about changing this setting, see Changing Color Depth below.